Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Targets

 \subsection{HST targets}

 We selected 30 targets in the USco sample of FFPs from \citet{MiretRoig2022}, and 30 targets in the sample of Taurus brown dwarfs and FFP candidates from \citet{Esplin2019} and Bouy et al. (in prep.).
 The latter used the same methodology and strategy as \citet{MiretRoig2022} based on proper motions and multi-wavelength photometry in the Taurus molecular clouds to identify high-probability candidate members down to a few Jupiter masses only.
 Figure~\ref{fig:targets_cmd} shows ({\it i, i-z}) colour-magnitude diagrams of the targets in each region.
+Because both samples are based on a selection using both proper motions and multi-wavelength photometry and given the relatively large mean proper motions of Taurus and USco members with respect to field objects, the contamination rate by background or foreground sources unrelated to theses star forming regions is expected to be very low \citep[][]{Bouy2022}.

 In USco, we randomly selected targets below the planetary mass limit plus 3~mag of extinction, to minimize contamination by reddened more massive objects.
 The same strategy was initially used for the Taurus sample, but the lack of suitable HST guide stars in the much sparser Taurus region forced us to drop some targets in favor of slightly more massive objects with guide stars available.

-Recent {\it Gaia} results have revealed that the various subgroups within these two associations span a wide range of distances--from 130 to 200~pc, with an average around 140~pc--and cover ages of approximately 1--10~Myr in Taurus and 3--20~Myr in USco \citep{Galli2019, Ratzenbock2023}.
+Recent {\it Gaia} results have revealed that the various subgroups within these two associations span a wide range of distances (from 130 to 200~pc, with an average around 140~pc) and ages, but overlap on the plane of the sky and in the proper motion space.
+The Taurus association includes groups with ages ranging mostly from 1 to 3Myr \citep{Luhman2023}, while USco includes sub-groups with ages between 3--20~Myr, with a median age around 10~Myr \citep{Schmitt2022, MiretRoig2022b,Luhman2022, Zerjal2023, Ratzenbock2023}.
 Our targets lack sufficient data (specifically parallax and radial velocity measurements) to determine their precise subgroup membership.
-Therefore, for the purposes of this study and in all subsequent figures, we adopt an average distance of 140~pc for both samples, and assume ages of 3~Myr for the Taurus targets and 5~Myr for those in Upper Sco.
+Therefore, for the purposes of this study and in all subsequent figures, we adopt an average distance of 140~pc for both samples, assume an age of 3~Myr for the Taurus targets and 5--10~Myr for those in Upper Sco.